 This is the single biggest cost driver, and the one most buyers underestimate.
 If your data is already clean, structured, and accessible through modern APIs, your project will cost significantly less.
 If your data lives in PDFs, scanned images, legacy databases, or spreadsheets emailed between departments—expect data preparation to consume 40–60% of the total project budget.

 That’s not a mark-up.
 Data engineering is genuinely difficult work.
 A model trained on messy data produces messy results, so this step cannot be shortcut without undermining everything that follows.
+Independent surveys echo what we see on every project: in Anaconda’s annual State of Data Science survey, data professionals consistently report spending roughly 38–45% of their working time just on data preparation and cleaning—before any modelling begins.

 2. Integration Requirements

 A standalone AI tool that takes input and returns output is relatively straightforward.
 The moment you need it to connect with your CRM, ERP, email system, document management platform, and accounting software, complexity multiplies.
-Each integration adds £2K–£10K+ depending on the quality of the target system’s API documentation and whether it even has an API at all.
+Each integration adds $2.5K–$12K+ depending on the quality of the target system’s API documentation and whether it even has an API at all.
 See how we built integrations in our Lead Intelligence case study.

 Legacy system integrations—think SAP, older Oracle deployments, or custom-built internal tools—are typically 3–5x more expensive than connecting to modern cloud platforms like Salesforce or HubSpot.